 Breaststroke is often considered to be the easiest stroke for beginners, as it does not require the swimmer to rotate their body or perform an extravagant kick.
 However, breaststroke is also an excellent workout for building both upper body muscles and leg muscles, as it primarily works the muscle groups in the chest, shoulders, back, glutes, and quads.
 In addition, breaststroke is a low-impact exercise, which makes it ideal for those with joint problems.

-Butterfly swimming is an effective way to work the muscles in your chest, back, shoulders, abs, and quads.
+The butterfly stroke is an effective way to work the back muscle, as well as the specific muscles in your chest, back, shoulders, abs, and quads.
 Kicking your legs in a coordinated fashion helps to work the muscles in your thighs and buttocks.
 As a result, butterfly swimming is a great way to tone your upper and lower body muscles.
 So if you're looking for a workout that will help you build core strength and muscle, be sure to add some butterfly swimming to your routine.

 However, the butterfly is one of the hardest strokes, so this is not recommended for beginners.
 It will take some time to be able to swim butterfly in long intervals.